Retail / Warehouse Club

 Editor's Take

-Costco may be the most counterintuitive retailer on the planet: it makes almost nothing on the products it sells, yet it's the third-largest retailer in the world with a market cap north of $440 billion.
-The secret lives inside a $65 membership card.
+Costco might be the world's most counterintuitive retailer: it earns almost nothing on merchandise, yet it's the third-largest retailer on earth, with a market cap above $440 billion.
+The secret is a $65 annual membership card and a cost structure that has no real equivalent anywhere else in retail.

 I. Decoding the Business DNA

-Costco's value proposition can be stated in a single sentence: help middle-class families buy high-quality everyday goods at near-wholesale prices, without having to spend time shopping around.
+Costco's value proposition can be stated in one sentence: help middle-class families buy high-quality everyday goods at wholesale prices, without spending time choosing.

-This is where the flywheel kicks in: low prices attract members → membership fees provide profit → profit doesn't need to come from merchandise margins → prices can stay low or go lower → more members join.
-Once this cycle is running, breaking it requires a competitor to simultaneously match Costco's prices and its quality—an extraordinarily difficult task.
+That's the flywheel: low prices attract members → membership fees fund profit → profit doesn't need to come from merchandise margins → margins can drop further → more members join.
+Break into that cycle from the outside, and you need to match Costco's prices while matching its quality.
+That combination is extraordinarily difficult to achieve.

 III.
 The Flywheel and the Moat